Acceptance of Grant Offer and Effective Date

 year to financial year subject to discussions between DWP and the Combined

-18. DWP reserves the right to adjust future grant profiles or request the repayment
+19. DWP reserves the right to adjust future grant profiles or request its repayment by

-Authority if it deems this aggregated carry-forward amount to be significant in
+the Combined Authority if it deems this aggregated carry-forward amount to be

-relation to foreseeable future liabilities arising.
-Adjustments to lowering future
+significant in relation to foreseeable future liabilities arising.
+Adjustments to future

 grant agreements will be by exception and only considered at a point where

 20. The Combined Authority shall also provide performance and expenditure